 Another area for improvement is the need to ensure that students are provided with a good basis of research literacy and skills in qualitative as well as in quantitative methodologies.
-Related to this, within the scientist-practitioner model for School Psychology, the EEC suggests that the thesis should become a compulsory component of the revised course to ensure the development of independent research skills.
+The EEC suggests that the thesis should become a compulsory component of the revised course to ensure the development of an evidence-based transformative approach to educational issues while also enabling the development of independent skills at master's level.